Deep Fried Cajun Chicken Tenders

 Instructions

 • Marinate the chicken.
 Combine the buttermilk, Cajun seasoning, salt, and honey in a large mixing bowl.
-Add the chicken and toss until fully submerged.
-Cover and allow to marinate for 1 hour at room temperature or 4 hours in the refrigerator.
+Add the chicken strips, making sure they are fully submerged in the marinade.
+Cover the bowl and let it marinate for 1 hour at room temperature, or refrigerate for up to 4 hours.

-• Fry.
-Prepare a baking sheet by lining it with paper towels and laying a wire cooling rack on top.
-Deep fry the chicken in a single layer for 6 minutes, or until medium golden brown and thoroughly cooked.
-Allow it to drain on the cooling rack while you finish cooking the remaining chicken.
+• Fry the chicken.
+Prepare a baking sheet by lining it with paper towels and placing a wire cooling rack on top.
+Carefully place the chicken strips into the hot oil, frying in a single layer for about 6 minutes or until they reach a medium golden brown and are fully cooked through.
+Transfer the fried tenders to the cooling rack to drain any excess oil while you cook the remaining batches.

 • Serve.
-Serve immediately, or keep warm in a 200-degree oven until serving.
-Serve with ranch
+Serve the chicken tenders immediately, or keep them warm in a 200°F oven until ready to serve.
+They pair perfectly with ranch dressing or your favorite dipping sauce.

 Notes